MWyssy/ce-terraform-project-public/INSTRUCTIONS.md

 5. Once you have finished creating the 'user_data', you can run 'terraform init' then 'terraform apply' to create the server.
 This will take around 5 minutes to fully set up, and may take longer if you are trying to host a larger website.

 Congratulations!
-You have a fully functioning, and highly available web-server hosting your website!
+You have a fully functioning, and highly available web-server hosting your website!!